COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Changes in Your Body During Pregnancy

 During the 9 months of pregnancy your body goes through many changes.
-Changes in body shape and weight were needed to support a healthy pregnancy.
+Changes in body shape and weight are needed to support a healthy pregnancy.
 Choosing a variety of foods, eating regularly throughout the day, and participating in joyful movement helps pregnant people feel their best.
 Approach your body changes with kindness.
-Role model body acceptance with your child.

 Date of creation: December 15, 2012